asosatrejo/project-4/README.md

 4. **Evaluation:** Assess the model's performance using metrics like Mean Squared Error and R².
    Files: Model.ipynb

-## Resources Folder:
+## Resources:
-This folder contains all of the csv files used to create our analysis, inlcuding the predicted 2023 values found in predicted_2023.csv.
+The folder labled as "Resources" contains all of the csv files used to create our analysis, inlcuding the predicted 2023 values found in predicted_2023.csv.

 ## Conclusion: